thammarith/awesome/README.md

 - [Custom CSS Checkbox and Radio Button Generator!](http://www.csscheckbox.com/css-checkbox-generator.php) - Generates custom CSS checkboxes & radio buttons from the images of unchecked and checked boxes

+## Learning

+### Music

+- [INDEX FOR ENJOYMENT OF MUSIC 12 iLGs](https://wwnorton.com/college/music/ilg/ENJ_12) - Teaches how to listen to legendary classcial music pieces with their interactive websites.

 ## Extensions

 ### Mozilla Firefox